My camera is not connected to Capture One.

 If Capture One is running as Capture One for Phase One (previously known as Capture One Digital Back), then it does not support DSLR tethering.
 Click Stop Running Digital Back Only or Change License.
 Then re-launch Capture One and activate the software with the license key.

 - All: Verify whether your camera is on the list of the supported camera models by Capture One.
-Do not place a CF card in the camera.
+Do not place a storage card in the camera.
 Check how to attach an unsupported camera.

 - Canon: usually requires no special settings - A noted exception: Disable WiFi on the Canon 6D.